Skip to main content

 Description

 The MINUTES_SUB function subtracts a specified number of minutes from the input datetime value and returns the resulting new datetime value.
-This function supports processing DATE and DATETIME types.
+This function supports processing DATE, DATETIME and TIMESTAMPTZ types.

-This function behaves the same as date_sub function and MySQL's date_add function when using MINUTE as the unit.
+This function is consistent with date_sub function and MySQL's date_sub function when using MINUTE as the unit.

 Syntax